 Caves are found on every continent.
 The United States is home to the world’s longest cave system, the Mammoth Cave in Kentucky, and to the world’s most popular tourist cave, New Mexico’s Carlsbad Caverns.
 Great Caves of the World takes readers to these and 25 other astonishing and challenging caves across the globe.

 The karstic caves are favorable sites for tectonic events detecting, representing a conservative medium of three-dimensional framework where the tectonic deformations are well preserved.
 They also provide an environment conducive to dating and determining the geometrical parameters of past seismotectonic events.
-During the last three decades the study of dynamic tectonics and recent geodynamics in karst terrains has been subject of numerous publications, but it has not been systematically approached in a comprehensive monograph.
+During the last three decades, the study of dynamic tectonics and recent geodynamics in karst terrains has been a subject of numerous publications, but it has not been systematically approached in a comprehensive monograph.